Chrono Genesis: 2020: four-year-old season

 In January 2021 Chrono Genesis was given a JRA Special Award for her performances in 2020.
 In the 2020 World's Best Racehorse Rankings, Chrono Genesis was rated on 121, making her the equal 34th best racehorse in the world.

 2021: five-year-old season

-For her first appearance of 2021 Chrono Genesis was sent to Meydan Racecourse in Dubai to face international competition in the Dubai Sheema Classic.
+For her first appearance of 2021 Chrono Genesis was sent to Meydan Racecourse in Dubai to face international competition in the Dubai Sheema Classic, where she lost by a neck to Mishriff.